0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/07_User_Data/README.md

 ```
 #!/bin/bash

+#
+# Print each command to stdout before executing it
+#
-set -e -x
+set -x

+#
+# Create file
+#
 touch /home/admin/.env

+#
+# Appedn data to the file
+#
 echo TEST_ENV=Hello >> /home/admin/.env
 ```

-You could have Enviroment Variable that are dynamic for each deployment and unacessible by anybody, but the application iteslef.
+You could have Environment Variable that are dynamic for each deployment and unaccessible by anybody, but the application it self.

-# User data is powerfull but it is a lot fo work
+# User data is powerful but it is a lot fo work

-Make not mistake, this is one of thoes things that you'll have to do yoursele and there is no automation, one click to make it work etc. You'll have to know how to wrtie Bash scripts, you'll have to spedn the time to debug them, test them, and make sure they wrok, which is time consumign since EC2 servers don't boot instatly.
-I recocmend also, don't take it granted that if the script works on your local machine it will work 100% on a EC2.
+Make not mistake, this is one of those things that you'll have to do yourself and there is no automation, one click to make it work etc. You'll have to know how to write Bash scripts, you'll have to spend the time to debug them, test them, and make sure they work, which is time consuming since EC2 servers don't boot instantly.
+I recommend also, don't take it granted that if the script works on your local machine it will work 100% on a EC2.
 ALwasy test on AWS before you call it a day.

 # How to debug User data

-As mentioned before, anything that you type in the `User data` field will be executed only after the nettwork card comes on-line.
+As mentioned before, anything that you type in the `User data` field will be executed only after the network card comes on-line.
 All the logs are going to be send to `syslog` so to see what is happening or happened you can either:

 **Tail**